anjali-sh14/netflix_python_project/README.md

 ## Embark on the Journey: Code and Data

 * Join our expedition by exploring the code in the `netflix_sentiment_analysis.ipynb` notebook.
-* Access the Netflix dataset that fueled our analysis [link to dataset source].
+* Access the Netflix dataset that fueled our analysis https://www.kaggle.com/datasets/shivamb/netflix-shows

 ## Explorers and Guides: Contributors

-* [Your Name]
+* Anjali Sharma

-## Guiding Principles: License

-[Specify the license for your project, e.g., MIT License]